spencerbraun/stats_notes/STATS202/ISL.md

 * Proposed strategy: logistic regression against all parameters, choose 20 with highest z-tests, use 10-fold CV to validate this model.
 * We have many more predictors than sample size, so just by chance there will be correlations.
 If all predictors are actually random, it will still occur, even though each predictor has a small chance of showing correlation, among a large number just by chance some predictors will be correlated with the response.
 * CV here will show a low error rate.
-Using variable selection against all of the data, some predictors with correlation will turn up in every fold, so CV will conclude these are signficant relationships.
+Using variable selection against all of the data, some predictors with correlation will turn up in every fold, so CV will conclude these are significant relationships.
 * How to fix it: Start by dividing the data into 10 folds before picking any parameters.
 Select the 20 most significant predictors in each K, compute the error on the fold.
 Then average the error across the 10 folds taken.
 The whole analysis has to be fresh for each fold.

 ##### Bootstrap